Nursery R & V 2025 - 2026

 On this page you will find information about the current topic, news and updates regarding special events and dates to remember as well as access to photographs of the children and the fun things they have been doing whilst in school.

-The class teachers for Nursery this school year are Mrs Roche (class NR) with Miss Davies and Mrs Brewster (class NV- covering Mrs Vaughan’s maternity leave) with Mrs Hodge.
-Also, Miss Calvert work with the children throughout the week.
+The class teachers for Nursery this school year are Mrs Roche (class NR) with Miss Holt and Mrs Akhtar (class NV) with Mrs Hodge.
+Also, Mrs Pople and Miss Davies work with the children throughout the week.

-In addition, we will continue each week to engage in a ‘Music Assembly’ whereby the children sing songs and explore sound and instruments.
-We will also have a celebration assembly each Friday to award our ‘Stars of the week’ and ‘Citizens of the week’.
-During this half term parents and carers will have the opportunity to come into school for Celebration Assembly and see their child receive their certificate on Thursday 8th May in the School Studio at 9am.
+In addition, we will also introduce the children to a weekly ‘Music Assembly’ whereby the children sing songs and explore sound and instruments.
+We will also have a celebration assembly each Friday to award our ‘Stars of the week’ and our new certificates that reflect on our characteristics of effective learning.

 Please see the 'Files to download' section below to find out more about your child's daily timetable and curriculum.